steff393/wbec/README.md

 ## Contact
 In case of any questions, feel free to send a mail (wbec393@gmail.com) or open an issue  ;-)
-When you're interested in a ready-to-use black-box, then please send a mail.
 Please also take a look to the [Wiki](https://github.com/steff393/wbec/wiki).

 ## Pictures